 South Putnam Animal Hospital is fully equipped with advanced medical technology to aid our doctors in the diagnosis of pets.
 Our medical team is highly trained to accurately and efficiently diagnose a wide-range of conditions.
-This allows treatment to begin as quickly as possible so pets can regain comfort and health.
+Having a Board Certified Practitioner in Canine and Feline Practice on staff means that our medical team stays current with new diagnostics and treatments available.
+This allows treatment to begin as quickly as possible so pets can regain comfort and health, and ensures that we're providing thorough veterinary examinations, a broad range of clinical skills, and next-level care.

 At South Putnam Animal Hospital, we provide clients with convenient, accurate, and rapid test results thanks to our on-site diagnostic laboratory.
 Blood work, urine samples, fecal analysis, and skin scrapings provide invaluable information about overall pet health.
 If your pet is anxious at the vet, our team is trained to use a gentle approach to carefully take blood and samples for lab testing.